MMaslowski12/telos/README.md

 - Add visualization tools (make the LLM "see" the aircraft as it designs it)
 - Add the capability of the model to choose its own airfoils (instead of scraping it from the NASA database as my friends already do it)

-## Overview

-This project provides tools for aerodynamic analysis and optimization of aircraft designs using XFLR5/XFLRpy.
-It includes functionality for:
-- Setting up and managing airplane configurations
-- Running aerodynamic analyses
-- Interactive chat-based optimization
-- Various aerodynamic tools and utilities

 ## Prerequisites
 - Python 3.x
 - XFLR5/XFLRpy 0.48
 - OpenAI API access